acdvs/TD-OBSWebSocket/README.md

 - Input Show State Changed
 - Scene Item Transform Changed

-Once connected, any event data received will be set in the corresponding parameter.
-This makes the data easy to consume by, for example, connecting a Parameter Execute DAT to the OBSWebSocket COMP.

-It's possible to enable or disable high-volume events while connected to the server.
-This will force a reconnect, however.
+It's possible to enable or disable high-volume events while connected to the server, though doing so will force a reconnect.

 ### Sending Requests